 A few tragedies, patiently carved out

-The smoke of incense, the cake of dried rice,
+The smoke of incense, the cake of dry rice

 And my quivering flesh: